aaronbloomfield/ccc/hws/btcscript/index.md

 ### Languages

 This assignment uses the [Python bitcoin package](https://pypi.org/project/bitcoin/).
 Thus, this assignment must be completed in Python.
-You can install the package via `pip install bitcoin` (you may need to use `pip3` on your system).
+You can install the package via `pip install python-bitcoinlib` (you may need to use `pip3` on your system).

 ### Provided files